NXP Semiconductors (NASDAQ:NXPI) PT Raised to $200.00 at Cowen

-NXP Semiconductors (NASDAQ:NXPI – Get Rating) had its target price raised by stock analysts at Cowen from $190.00 to $200.00 in a report released on Wednesday, Stock Target Advisor reports.
-Cowen’s price objective would suggest a potential upside of 9.22% from the company’s current price.
+NXP Semiconductors (NASDAQ:NXPI – Get Rating) had its price objective boosted by Cowen from $190.00 to $200.00 in a research note released on Wednesday morning, The Fly reports.

 NXP Semiconductors Stock Performance

-A number of institutional investors and hedge funds have recently made changes to their positions in the business.
-Regentatlantic Capital LLC purchased a new stake in NXP Semiconductors in the 4th quarter valued at about $207,000.
-Paragon Capital Management Ltd purchased a new stake in NXP Semiconductors in the 4th quarter valued at about $40,000.
-Bessemer Group Inc. increased its stake in NXP Semiconductors by 54.8% in the 4th quarter.
+A number of hedge funds have recently made changes to their positions in NXPI.
+Regentatlantic Capital LLC acquired a new position in shares of NXP Semiconductors during the 4th quarter valued at about $207,000.
+Paragon Capital Management Ltd acquired a new stake in NXP Semiconductors in the 4th quarter valued at approximately $40,000.
+Bessemer Group Inc. grew its holdings in NXP Semiconductors by 54.8% in the 4th quarter.
 Bessemer Group Inc. now owns 7,460 shares of the semiconductor provider’s stock valued at $1,700,000 after buying an additional 2,640 shares during the last quarter.
-Amplius Wealth Advisors LLC purchased a new stake in NXP Semiconductors in the 4th quarter valued at about $35,000.
-Finally, Exane Derivatives purchased a new stake in NXP Semiconductors in the 4th quarter valued at about $50,000.
+Amplius Wealth Advisors LLC acquired a new stake in NXP Semiconductors in the 4th quarter valued at approximately $35,000.
+Finally, Exane Derivatives acquired a new stake in NXP Semiconductors in the 4th quarter valued at approximately $50,000.
 Institutional investors and hedge funds own 89.03% of the company’s stock.

 NXP Semiconductors Company Profile